 Over the course of the Harper government years, there was practically no improvement to the numbers of water advisories on First Nations.

 Trudeau: one step forward, half step back

-A key promise of the first Trudeau Liberal government was addressing the water crisis and pledging to eliminate all advisories by 2021.
+A key promise of the first Trudeau Liberal government was addressing the water crisis and pledging to But over that time, at least 30 new advisories were issued.